 I didn’t spend time studying transportation choices or mapping out the city’s attractions – just set out on foot to experience what might come.
 It was a fulfilling, interesting day walking and of course stopping at cafes, galleries, museums, and other points of interest along the way.

-Copenhagen is a very “green” European city and there isn’t traffic congestion like in Lisbon.
+Copenhagen is a “green” European city and there isn’t traffic congestion like in Lisbon and other European cities.
 Bicycles are everywhere – it’s how people get around.

-The weather was cool with mostly dramatic, overcast skies which made a great backdrop for the majestic buildings and sailboats – wonderful walking weather.
+The weather was cool – wonderful walking weather – with mostly dramatic, overcast skies which made a great backdrop for the majestic buildings and sailboats.
 Previously thought I would be sailing, not walking.
-The change in plans has given me time to focus on the city of Copenhagen and I’m grateful for that.
+The change in plans has given me time to focus on the city of Copenhagen, and I’m grateful for that.

 Some photos taken today are attached.
 My favorite are the ones of the parks where the green is almost psychedelic!
 More later from Prague…